vedph/cadmus-doc/migration/export/json-export.md

 - `id`: the filter component's tag (e.g. `fluid-filter.historical-date`).
 - `keys`: the Fluid filter keyword(s) it is invoked with in a template (e.g. `historical-date`, used as `{{ value | historical-date }}`).
-- `options`: any options the filter requires (e.g. a Mongo connection string).
+- `options`: any options the filter requires (e.g. a connection string).

 > ⚠️ **If you omit `keys`, the filter is silently never registered.** There is no error either at load time or when the template later references it: Fluid treats an unknown filter name as a no-op passthrough, not an error.
 So a missing `keys` typically shows up much later, as a value that just did not get transformed the way you expected.